Emergency Response

 1. If the mucous membrane of eyes, nose, mouth are affected, flush with lots of clean water at a sink or eyewash station.

 2. If there is a sharps injury allow the wound to bleed freely.
-Then wash the area thoroughly with non-abrasive and water.
+Then wash the area thoroughly with non-abrasive soap and water.

 3. If an area of non-intact skin is affected, wash the area with non-abrasive soap and water.